rundeck/rundeck-cli/docs/configuration.md

 All requests will be made using that API version.

+**Prompting**

+If you do not define the credentials as environment variables, you will be prompted to enter a username/password or token in the shell if a TTY is avaliable.

+You can disable automatic prompting:

+    export RD_PROMPT=false

 **ANSI color**

 By default, `rd` will print some output using ANSI escapes for colorized output.